 4. Consultation with residents is formally required when proposing changes to the existing scheme.
 As no changes are proposed there is no need to undertake a consultation exercise.
-Two years back, despite there being no proposed changes to the LCTS scheme for 2019/20, a 3month consultation did take place between October and December 2018, which resulted in only 14 completed responses.
+Three years back, despite there being no proposed changes to the LCTS scheme for 2019/20, a 3month consultation did take place between October and December 2018, which resulted in very few enquiries and only 14 completed responses.